-Streamlight 88031 Pro Tac Tactical Flashlight
+Streamlight PT-2L Tactical Flashlight

-Dimensions: 4.7 inches long
+Dimensions: 4.7 inches

-Specific Features: 3 Different Light Modes, Waterproof up to 3 Feet for 30 Minutes
+Specific features: 3 different light modes, waterproof up to 3 feet for 30 minutes

 Needing only two Lithium batteries that will allow it to run about 3 hours straight on High mode, 50 hours on Low mode, and 6 hours on Strobe.